Do you have a stuck, dead or hot pixel in your picture from your Canon? Of course you have. All sensors have defect pixels.

 Raw converter

 Easy and fast.
 This method leaves it to the raw converters to remove defective pixels in raw files.
 Raw converters like darktable and RawTherapee have a one click module that removes all defective pixels in one strike.
-Lightroom does it automatically but you can’t increase or decrease the strengh of it.
+Lightroom does it automatically but you can’t increase or decrease the strength of it.
 Canon Digital Photo Professional doesn’t remove hot pixels.

 Below are two files to try yourself.
 Canon’s mRAW that already is demosaiced will be hard: